Gilded Chopsticks: Imperial household

 Emperor of China.
 Yinzhen and Yinsi's father.
 He is a good and fair emperor who wishes to treat the Manchus and Han equally and fairly during his rule.
 He is disappointed in all of his sons since they fight among each other for his favor and want to succeed him as the next emperor.
-He personally invites Tin-po to be a imperial chef at the palace when he admires his cooking skills.
+He personally invites Tin-po to be an imperial chef at the palace when he admires his cooking skills.